cloud-66-internal/help.cloud66.com/_maestro/tutorials/failover-groups.md

 ## How failover groups work

-A failover group follows the web head of your stack.
+A failover group follows the web head of your application.
 In other words it points at your load balancer or, if you don't have one, your web server.

 A failover group will automatically update to point at any newly added load balancer.
 Similarly, it is automatically updated when you rename your application or change your web servers.